 - Extended Warranty

-If your vehicle's warranty has expired or you buy a car “as is,” you may choose to buy an extended warranty.
+If your vehicle's warranty has expired or you buy a car “as is,” don't worry.
+You can still get warranty protection by purchasing an extended warranty.
 Just like manufacturer's warranties, there are many different types of extended warranties (powertrain, bumper-to-bumper, etc.).
 Additionally, if your car already has coverage but it doesn’t include everything you’d like it to, you can purchase an extended warranty that covers whatever the pre-existing one doesn't.
 If you’re thinking about buying coverage for a vehicle that you've bought "as is," consider whether or not the cost of an extended warranty will be worth it given the value of your vehicle.

 - Implied Warranty

 Unlike an express warranty, an implied warranty is an unwritten, unspoken promise from the seller to the buyer that a given product will work as it should.
 For example: You tell a seller that you need a car to commute to work starting tomorrow.
 Knowing this, they sell you a car that breaks down 15 minutes after the sale.
 In a situation like this, you could argue that you're covered under an implied warranty.
 You may be able to speak with the seller to come to an arrangement of some kind, such as a refund (though this may be more difficult to do if the car was sold "as is").
-If an agreement cannot be made, you can consider speaking with legal counsel to see if you're covered on the grounds of implied warranty.
+If an agreement cannot be made, you can consider speaking with legal counsel to see if you're protected by an implied warranty.